wtrucci/iohubos/VPN.md

 - `PersistentKeepalive` keepalive for firewall NAT in seconds

-The `AllowedIPs` on the client allow you to define the destinations are then the routes that are dynamically added to the client connection.
+The `AllowedIPs` on the client allows you to define the routes that are dynamically added to the client connection.